XRoemer/XPianoRoll/README.md

 Download the XPianoRoll folder to your Max library folder.

-Open pianoroll.maxpat and follow the instructions.
+Open xpianoroll.maxpat and adjust the path to nw.js inside [p open_gui]

 ### Shortcuts and Controls